ADirin/DATABASE_Solution_Lecture/week6_S2025/dbs_inclassEx.md

    - Print confirmation messages to indicate successful insertion.

 ## Deliverables
+- You may submit pdf of the screenshots of the implementation / github link of your solutions
 - JPA entity classes with proper annotations.
 - A fully functional `LibraryDAO` class using `EntityManager`.
 - `persistence.xml` configured for MariaDB.